 - Getting around: our rental car

-We arrived in the city of Cape Town, South Africa late at night and took an Uber to an Airbnb apartment (Get a discount on your first stay by signing up through my link!).
-Our first few days in the country would be spent in the city.
+We arrived in Cape Town, South Africa late at night and took an Uber to an Airbnb apartment.
+Our first few days of our 15 days in South Africa would be spent in Cape Town.

 I've written extensively about our four days in Cape Town here so make sure to check that out.
 Below is just a very brief summary of the things we did and the places we went to.